mne-tools/mne-python/doc/source/config_doc.rst

 .. _config_doc:

-This is a skeleton config file for the PyFIFF package.
+This is a skeleton config file for the MNE package.

 See the documentation at http://XXX